Haley Lu Richardson

 Haley Lu Richardson (born March 7, 1995) is an American actress.
 Following early television roles on the Disney Channel sitcom Shake It Up (2013) and the ABC Family supernatural drama Ravenswood (2013–14), she acted in the coming-of-age film The Edge of Seventeen (2016) and the psychological horror film Split (2016).

 Richardson had her breakout role in the independent drama Columbus (2017), for which she received a Gotham Independent Film Award for Best Actress nomination.
 She continued to appear in critically acclaimed independent films such as Support the Girls (2018), Unpregnant (2020), and After Yang (2022).
-She also starred in the second season of the HBO anthology series The White Lotus (2022) and in the romantic comedy film Love at First Sight (2023).
+She also starred in the second season of the HBO anthology series The White Lotus (2022), the romantic comedy film Love at First Sight (2023), and the Peacock series Ponies (2026).

 Early life

-Haley Lu Richardson was born on March 7, 1995, in Phoenix, Arizona, to Valerie, a marketing and branding professional, and Forrest L. Richardson, a golf course architect.
-Richardson attended Villa Montessori through middle school, then Arcadia High School.
+Haley Lu Richardson was born on March 7, 1995, in Phoenix, Arizona.
 She was a regular in theatrical productions and regional dance competitions throughout the Southwest.
 From 2001 to 2011, she was a leading dancer in Phoenix's Cannedy Dance Company.
-In 2011, she moved to Hollywood, California.

 Career

 In 2013, Richardson began a recurring role as Tess in the ABC Family series Ravenswood.
 She appeared as a guest on Disney Channel's Shake It Up and co-starred in ABC's pilot production "Adopted".
 She played Julina in the Lifetime original movie Escape from Polygamy alongside Jack Falahee.
 In 2016, she had a recurring role as Ellie in the Freeform drama series Recovery Road.
 Her early film career included a leading role in The Last Survivors and supporting performances in The Edge of Seventeen and Split.

 Her breakthrough came in 2017 when she starred opposite John Cho in Columbus.
 For her work in the film, she was nominated for the 2017 Gotham Independent Film Award for Best Actress.
 Reviewing Columbus in The New Yorker, Richard Brody wrote: "Richardson in particular vaults to the forefront of her generation’s actors with this performance, which virtually sings with emotional and intellectual acuity."

 In 2019, Richardson starred in the romantic drama Five Feet Apart opposite Cole Sprouse.
-In the film, she plays a cystic fibrosis patient who falls in love with a boy with the same disease.
+In the film, she played a cystic fibrosis patient who falls in love with a boy with the same disease.

 In 2022, she played Portia in the second season of the HBO comedy-drama anthology series The White Lotus.
 She starred in the video for the Jonas Brothers' song "Wings" in February 2023.

-She will publish her first collection of poetry, I'm Sad and Horny, in November 2025 with Simon & Schuster.
+In November 2025, Richardson published her first collection of poetry, I'm Sad and Horny, with Simon & Schuster.

+She joined the cast of Ponies in November 2024, joining Emilia Clarke. but the show was canceled after one season.